-Need a party trick to impress your friends and relatives at Christmas?
+Need a party trick to impress your friends?
 Look no further

 The world of mathematics is a truly beautiful place.
 Everything is neat, everything is provable, everything is logical, everything makes perfect sense.
 It’s a self-contained universe where everything fits together perfectly: no wonder that, for many people, it holds such appeal.